- Academic Calendar

 - Be a U.S. citizen or permanent resident.

 - Not be in default or owe a refund on Title IV (federal) funds.
+If you are in default or owe a refund, contact your lender, servicer, or prior institution to make a payment in full or make arrangements.

 Students do not receive any aid during non-enrollment periods.
 Students who withdraw or drop out during a given enrollment period will fall under the Financial Aid Refund policy.
 A student’s continued eligibility is also based on maintaining Satisfactory Academic Progress (SAP).

-Federal and state regulations require FHCHS to ascertain that the combined financial resources available to a student from all sources do not exceed the student’s documented educational need.
+Federal and state regulations require ADU to ascertain that the combined financial resources available to a student from all sources do not exceed the student’s documented educational need.
 The Financial Aid Office monitors all financial aid and adjusts the award to conform to federal, state, and institutional regulations.

 For financial aid purposes, need is determined by using the following financial aid formula: